MultiPoolMiner/MultiPoolMiner/README.md

 **-CoinName [Zcash, ZeroCoin etc.]**
 Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration).
 Use commas to separate multiple values.
-Note: Only the pools ending in ...-Coin expose the coin names in their API.
+Note: Only the pools ending in ...-Coin expose all coin names in their API.
+Check the web dashboard / pools to see which pools expose which values.

 **-ConfigFile [Path\ConfigFile.txt]**
 The default config file name is '.\Config.txt'